Breast Reduction NYC

 During the initial in-person consultation, Dr. David Shokrian will examine your breasts, discuss with you about your medical history, health concerns, and the desired results that you want from this procedure.
 He will also help you to find the right method for your procedure that aligns with the results you want.
 Breast reduction costs can be discussed during your visit with one of our patient coordinators.

 Breast reduction surgery is performed under general anesthesia.
-Once the patient has been numbed, the surgeon will make incisions in the designated areas.
-The method used on each patient will depend on the size of the breasts, type of excess tissue present and the patient’s desired outcome.
-Some patients may be candidates for liposuction breast reduction if their excess breast tissue comprises of fat.
-Dr. Shokrian explains all options to patients during an initial consultation to ensure they are well-informed going into their surgery.
+Once the patient is under anesthesia, Dr. David will make incisions in the appropriate areas on the breasts.
+The incision method used will depend on the breast size and the desired outcome.
+A breast reduction through liposuction may be possible for some patients if their breast tissue is comprised of fat.
+Dr. David Shokrian explains all options during the consultation to patients to ensure that they are aware of the procedure prior to surgery.